PhilippeR26/Cairo1JS/doc/walletAPIspec.md

 - The wallet opens a window to ask if you agree to add this network in the wallet.
 If you agree, returns `true`.
 - If something is inconsistent in the input data, the result is `false`.
 - If the network is already displayed, the result is `true`.
+- If the network is not existing, fails with Error 112 "Network details are incorrect".
+- If declined by the user, fails with Error 113 "User refused the operation".

 ### Example :
 ```typescript
 const myChain: AddStarknetChainParameters = {